 - Spice with salt and pepper and nutmeg.

-- The soup should not be too thin; if the soup is too thin add some cream or mix 1 tsp flour in hot water.
+- The soup should not be too thin.
+If the soup is too thin add some cream combined with 1 tsp flour.

 - Bring the soup again to a boil, then reduce heat.

-- Add the Wiener sausages to the soup and let them in the soup for 5 minutes.
+- Add the Wiener sausages to the soup, let in the soup for 5 minutes.

-- Serve the soup with the sausages and sprinkle parsley on top before serving.
+- Serve the soup with the sausages.
+Sprinkle parsley on top before serving.